un1u3/dhurandhar/README.md

 ## ⚠️ Disclaimer

 This project is intended for **hackathon, research, and clinical assistance purposes only**.
-It **does not replace medical professionals**.
+It **does not replace doctors**.
-Final diagnosis and treatment decisions must always be made by licensed doctors.
+Final diagnosis and treatment decisions must always be made by licensed medical professionals.

 ---

 ## 🌍 Impact

-- Reduces diagnosis time from **days to seconds**
+- Reduces screening time from **days to seconds**
-- Assists doctors in high patient-load environments
+- Assists doctors under heavy patient loads
 - Enables early detection of TB and Pneumonia
-- Low-cost AI screening for underserved regions
+- Low-cost AI support for underserved regions
-- Improves healthcare access without replacing human expertise
+- Improves healthcare access while preserving human oversight

 ---

-## 🏁 Hackathon Value

-- Clear real-world healthcare problem
-- Working end-to-end AI system
-- Explainable and trustworthy outputs
-- Strong social impact
-- Scalable MVP built within 48 hours

 ---

 ## 🏆 Conclusion

-This project demonstrates how **AI can responsibly assist healthcare professionals** by improving efficiency, speed, and accessibility—while keeping doctors firmly in control of final medical decisions.
+This project demonstrates how **DenseNet-based AI systems can responsibly assist doctors**, improving speed and accessibility of chest X-ray screening while keeping medical professionals in full control of clinical decisions.